minguitof/to-do-list-vue/README.md

 # to-do-list

+PAUSED: I'm going through a personal transformation and facing new challenges, learning a different kind of stack :)

 This is a task management app built as a personal project, currently under development.

 [Ver App en Netlify](https://to-do-list-vue-minguito.netlify.app/)